 TIP!
 Unlike the famous Chand Baori at Abhaneri, there are no restrictions to walking in and around the Baori.
 So it’s worth a visit!

 I have heard a story that you can’t use the same flight of stairs while going up and down.
 I’m not sure if this is true nor do I intend to check on it because sometimes psychology starts playing with you.
 If you are game…go ahead!
-I’ll love to hear what you have to say!
+I’d love to hear what you have to say!
 Panna Meena Kund is an excellent example of water management and water harvesting techniques.

 Things to see around Panna Meena Kund in Amer